openebs-archive/openebs-docs/docs/storagepolicies.md

 ### Volume Monitor Policy

-You can specify the cStor volume monitor feature which can be set using *value* for *VolumeMonitor* property.
+You can specify the cStor volume monitor feature which can be set using *value* for the *VolumeMonitor* property.
 By default, volume monitor is enabled.

 **Note:**